Welcome to Meissen County!

 The forests and lakes in and around Moritzburg, the fertile loess region Grossenhainer Pflege, the wetlands along the Röder River, the Lommatzscher Pflege as the bread basket of Saxony, the Jahna River valley near Riesa, the Zellwald forest near Nossen, and the unique Elbe River valley with its picturesque vineyards are all part of Meissen County’s natural treasures along with many other beautiful locations.

-More than 245,000 inhabitants live and work in this multifaceted countryside.
+Around 240,000 inhabitants live and work in this multifaceted countryside.
 The county is administratively divided into 28 municipalities and encompasses a surface area of 1,452 km².

 Meissen County not only offers a superb quality of life, but also excellent prerequisites for corporate growth and entrepreneurial success.
 If you’d like to get more information about the business venue Meissen region, then you’ve come to the right place.